Selling Consumer Data under Limited Commitment: Main Results

-This result contrasts sharply with existing literature, which generally emphasizes the robustness of the Coase conjecture for on-path Markov equilibria.
-Although previous results are typically stated in terms of weak-Markov equilibria, inspection of their proofs reveals that these results also hold under the weaker on-path Markov refinement.
-For instance, in the gap case analyzed by \cite{FLT1985} and \cite{gul1986foundations}, the unique equilibrium is weak-Markov (and hence also on-path Markov).
-Similarly, \cite{ausubel1989reputation} show that in the no-gap case, the folk theorem collapses to the uniform Coase conjecture under weak-Markov (on-path Markov) equilibria.
-Additionally, \cite{nava2019differentiated} demonstrate that the Coase conjecture remains robust under weak-Markov (on-path Markov) equilibria when the seller simultaneously posts prices for multiple goods.
-By contrast, our result establishes that the folk theorem persists even when restricted to on-path Markov equilibria, highlighting its novelty and robustness.
+This finding distinguishes our result from the existing literature, in which the Coase conjecture is typically recovered under the on-path Markov refinement.
+Although prior results are often stated for weak-Markov equilibria, the logic extends to on-path Markov equilibria.
+For example, in the gap case analyzed by \cite{FLT1985} and \cite{gul1986foundations}, the (essentially) unique equilibrium satisfies the weak-Markov property and therefore the on-path Markov property.
+In the no-gap case, \cite{ausubel1989reputation} show that the Folk Theorem collapses to the uniform Coase conjecture under weak-Markov (and on-path Markov) refinement.
+Likewise, \cite{nava2019differentiated} show that when the seller simultaneously posts prices for multiple varieties, the Coase conjecture holds for all weak-Markov—and hence on-path Markov—equilibria.

-The intuition behind this result is straightforward.
-On-path Markov equilibria primarily restrict the seller from undercutting her future self.
-In standard Coasian bargaining models, where price is the only dimension of each offer, sellers generally have strong incentives to undercut their future offers, particularly when allocation levels (quantity or quality) are exogenous.
-Thus, even the weaker on-path Markov refinement is typically sufficient to achieve the classical Coasian result.
-However, in our setting, the seller sustains a payoff close to the maximum static commitment level by offering a decreasing sequence of allocation-price pairs.
-Since allocations decrease along the equilibrium path, the seller’s incentive to maximize overall surplus—and thus her profit—dominates any incentive to accelerate sales.
-Consequently, even under on-path Markov buyer strategies, the seller lacks any incentive to deviate.

-Theorem~\ref{thm:folk} and Corollary~\ref{cor:markov} highlight the essential roles of free disposability and zero marginal cost in shaping equilibrium outcomes within dynamic durable-goods monopoly models.
-These two characteristics substantially expand the feasible equilibrium payoffs, diverging significantly from classical Coasian predictions.
-In consumer data markets and other digital-goods settings, such strategic flexibility enables sellers to sustain payoffs near the static commitment optimum, surpassing the bounds typically observed in traditional durable-goods monopolies.
-Consequently, equilibrium outcomes in these markets depend crucially on equilibrium selection criteria and market norms, challenging conventional insights and underscoring the importance of careful market design and regulatory policy.